rhokath/Henry-React-Portal-Modal/README.md

 <img src="https://i.imgur.com/Q6oZSEW.gif" />

 Let's make a modal, that works anywhere.
 Commonly, we want modals, toasts, or other elements that position themselves absolutely in the browser.
-But, we need to be careful where we render these elements or they will end up being positionted relative to the wrong element, or get caught by an `overflow: hidden`.
+But, we need to be careful where we render these elements or they will end up being positioned relative to the wrong element, or get caught by an `overflow: hidden`.

 Instead of worrying about that, React gives us a fantastic tool called [Portals](https://reactjs.org/docs/portals.html).
 This allows us to render our components anywhere in the DOM tree that we want!